Michelin restaurants in Edinburgh: ultimate guide

 Distinction: Michelin recommended

-The vibrant district of Marchmont south of the city centre is home to the Rabbit Hole.
 It’s well-hidden, yet firmly on the foodie map.
-With tables clustered fairly close together, this is one for those seeking a relaxed, sociable kind of culinary experience.
+With tables clustered fairly close together, I’d recommend this one for those seeking a relaxed, sociable kind of culinary experience.

 Good value lunch and a la carte menus are available here.
-Though there’s a relaxed ambience, it’s clear that food is taken very seriously at this fun eatery.
-A good selection of fish, meat and vegetable based dishes offers plenty of options for all sorts of people.
+Though there’s a relaxed ambience that I love, it’s clear that food is taken very seriously at this fun eatery.

 9. Eleanore